 This specifies a list of IP addresses to which queries are forwarded.
 The default is the empty list (no forwarding).
-Each address in the list can be associated with an optional port number and/or DSCP value, and a default port number and DSCP value can be set for the entire list.
+Each address in the list can be associated with an optional port number.
+A default port number can be set for the entire list.